List of schools affected by concrete safety fears

 The closures will remain in place until “appropriate mitigation measures are established and approved by independent surveyors”, the school said.

-– Greenway Junior School, Horsham, West SussexThe school will reportedly be closed for all pupils on Tuesday.
+– Greenway Junior School, Horsham, West SussexThe school was reportedly closed for all pupils on Tuesday.

 – Waddesdon School, BuckinghamshireThe restaurant and possibly areas of the Central Block, including the English, history, religious studies, geography, technology, music and drama departments, have been found to have sections of Raac.